Keyboard shortcuts

 nats

 Publishes messages to NATS subjects.
 Designed for AsyncAPI specs using the sync-to-async bridge pattern.
+Uses a pure-Rust NATS client with connection caching and a dedicated runtime.

 x-barbacane-dispatch: